zhucyi/interface-log/README.md

 Referring [unpkg](https://unpkg.com)

 ### tips
+1. Click the `replay` icon next to `name` to execute the request again.
-The execution stage is distinguished by taking a snapshot of the function execution state, including four states of `ready`, `processing`, `sync-finish`, and `async-finish`, and the call state is distinguished by color.
+2. The execution stage is distinguished by taking a snapshot of the function execution state, including four states of `ready`, `processing`, `sync-finish`, and `async-finish`, and the call state is distinguished by color.
    + The ready function has been initialized and is ready to be called.
    + The processing function is being executed.
    + sync-finish synchronization function execution ends.
    + async-finish asynchronous function (getting the return value through callback) function execution ends.

-Long press on the list content item to display the content details.
+3. Long press on the list content item to display the content details.

+4. Slide a single record to the right to delete it.

 Referring [vconsole](https://github.com/Tencent/vConsole) implementation